gameltb/io_comfyui/README.md

 ## Basic usage

 You need to start comfyui first.
 Than set comfyui server address in addon preferences.
 Find `IO ComfyUI` panel at 3D view, Usually click the N key to toggle Show/Hide.
-Click the `Init ComfyScript` and select Workflow.
+Click the `Init ComfyScript` and select workflow.

 ## Make your own workflow